refractionPOINT/lce_doc/docs/lcc_quick_start.md

----
-title: Quick Start
-slug: lcc_quick_start
----

-# LimaCharlie Cloud Quick Start
+# LimaCharlie Quick Start

 ## Logging in
 To access LimaCharlie.io, you will first need to create an account.
-This account can be attached to a specific email address (which will require you to verify the email), or through a Google account (easiest by far).
+This account can be attached to a specific email address (which will require you to verify the email), or through a Google account.

 From the bottom of [https://limacharlie.io](https://app.limacharlie.io) follow the login instructions.
 If an email verification is required you will be prompted to do so.